15 best knowledge management software and tools for 2023

 Notable customers: Adobe, Cisco, University of Phoenix, United Nations, Sony, Ford, Dell, Nestle, American Red Cross, Shell

 ProProfs is a digital tool made for quizzes and training.
-Its analytics report the results back to the quiz creator so they can see how their learning process is scaling.
-The tool helps users create wikis, manuals, and documentation, and allows users to easily create a knowledge base.
+Its analytics report quiz results to the creator so they can see how the learning process is scaling.
+This tool helps users create wikis, manuals, and documentation, and allows users to create a knowledge base easily.

 Key knowledge management features: